|• Six full weeks|

 With kitchens accessible to all, students may choose to cook their own meals or dine out.
 Sainsbury’s and Tesco have just about everything one can find at Kroger or Winn Dixie or HEB.
 Students can open tin cans, microwave frozen entrées, or do gourmet cooking, all at their pleasure.
 Economical breakfast and lunch are served at the university cafeteria.
 Many nearby pubs serve a hearty pub lunch.
 Sandwich shops are everywhere, and excellent sandwiches can be had at fair prices.
 Ethnic restaurants abound, and everything from Jamaican to Greek to Italian food is available.
 London has about 350 McDonalds to choose from, as well as a large number of Burger Kings, Wendy’s, Kentucky Fried Chicken, Pizza Hut, and Domino’s.

 Financial aid is available.
 Now is a good time for students to start planning financially.
 Passports are needed, and Professor Franks reminds us that now is a wise time to apply for one.
 Those who wait until the last minute to apply for a passport will be disappointed, as passports may take three months once the summer rush begins.
 It is absolutely impossible to travel to England without a passport.
-All you need to obtain a passport are your birth certificate, driver's license, and two passport-sized photos meeting Passport Office specifications.
-These can be obtained from AAA, FedEx Office (Kinko’s) or most any professional photographer.
+All you need to obtain a passport are your birth certificate, driver's license, and one passport-sized photo meeting Passport Office specifications.
+In Baton Rouge, this can be obtained from AAA, FedEx Office, or most any professional photographer.
+Or the photo may be taken by the post office for a fee.
 Application for a first passport must be made in person.
-In Baton Rouge, applications are made at the main post office downtown on Florida Street.
-The New Orleans passport office keeps very limited hours by appointment only.
-If you already have a passport, check the renewal date now to make sure that your passport does not expire before February 2016.
-Some countries require six months’ remaining validity for entry.
+In Baton Rouge, applications are made at the main post office downtown on Florida Street (which is open for passports only until 3:00 p.m.), or at the General Mail Facility at 8101 Bluebonnet Boulevard (open weekdays until 5:00 p.m.).
+In other cities, check the main post office or the clerk of court.

 Professor Franks, as director of the summer-abroad program, says, “We’ll see you in London this summer.”
 Do contact him for further information to make that a reality for you.